HannaViartsinskaya/Appium_Monefy_android/README.md

  - all types of apps supported
  - also extensive support community

-I decided to go with TS, because of I wanted to demonstarte my ability to use TS, due to for the 3rd task i will use Java.
+I decided to go with TS, because I want to demonstarte my ability to use TS, due to for the 3rd task i will use Java.
 Also what I like in this combination is how easy and clean to write asynchronous commands, just like
 `await driver.setImplicitTimeout(5000);`